 During the surgery:

-If you notice signs of infection call your surgeon right away.
-Some signs of infection are:
+If you notice signs of infection, call your surgeon right away.
+Signs of infection include:

 If your trigger finger returns, call your surgeon.
 You may need another surgery.